 How Do You Calculate Startup Costs?

 If you’re unsure about expenses, you might want to look into the various online templates designed to generate estimations for business startup costs.
-These tools, like Gusto’s startup budget spreadsheet, can tell you how much capital you’ll need to cover initial expenses.
+Like Gusto’s startup budget spreadsheet, these tools can tell you how much capital you’ll need to cover initial expenses.

 This includes your various recurring expenses, like rent, payroll, or marketing.
 Ideally, your business will earn enough revenue to cover monthly, quarterly, or annual costs continuously.
 But at this stage, you can’t guarantee that your business will earn income at all, at least during its infancy.